June 09, 2020

 A large chunk of MCST's business was to act as a research arm of Sun Microsystems, under the umbrella of SunLabs.
 IPMCE was known for making CPUs, so that's what we did for Sun.

 My first real task was to help Michael Yaroslavtsev with a gate-level CPU emulator.
 Rather than just throwing together a few C++ classes, Mike developed a framework first.
-It included a domain-specific language, which described the CPU blocks, and what amounted to an interpreter with pre-translation, or something to that effect.
+It included a domain-specific language, which described the CPU blocks according to the design of the hardware, and an interpreter with pre-translation for DSL.

 The whole thing was running at a SPARCstation 1+ and basically was too slow to be useful for anything.
 Hardware engineers and architects were not happy with our efforts, even though it was them who asked for a clock-precise sim.